maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

 process(FILES[args.i])
 ```

-We can now process the i-th file (e.g., the third file) by running the following command
+The i-th file (e.g., the third file) can now be processed by running the following command:

 ```bash
 python process.py 3
 ```
 Next, the job script needs a small modification.
 Instead of providing a fixed number as argument to the script like above, we provide the variable `$SLURM_ARRAY_TASK_ID`.
-This variable will be populated by Slurm in a later step.
-So, the updated job script looks like this:
+This variable will be populated by Slurm in the final step, so the updated job script looks like this:
 ```bash
 ## process.job.sh
 #SBATCH --job-name=processing